Looking for a local, pick-your-own farm in Northeast Michigan? Scroll down this page and you will see the U-Pick farms in Northeast Michigan,

 community or church kid's consignment sale!

-Northeast Michigan U-Pick Farms and Orchards, by
+Northeast Michigan U-Pick Farms and Orchards in 2020, by county

 Click on the resources drop-down above, if you need a county map